aseichter2007/ClipboardConqueror/readme.txt

       18 layers with LLAMA 13B
       8 layers with LLAMA 30B

-      OpenHermes is 35 layers. with a Q_3 you should be able to just fit it all I think.
+      OpenHermes 2.5 is 35 layers. with a Q_3 you should be able to just fit it all with at least 2k context in 6gb of VRAM I think(untested).
 You can load the model in memory, see how much your final model memory cost is in the console, and get a rough estimate of the size of each layer by dividing the size in memory by the number of layer.
 Remember to leave room for the context, which can get big fast.
 At 8k context I think use over 5gb of memory with the Q8, just for the context alone.

 *Model bit depth is trade between output quality and output speed.
 Generally, larger models are smarter and can follow more complex instructions.
 KoboldCPP uses GGUF format, which are quantized from 16 bit to between 2 bit and 8 bit depending on model.
-(I like 8 bit if it fits in vram with room for the context.) lower bits require less ram, but there is a drop in reasoning and writing quality, though even the q2 was following instructions well.
+(I like 8 bit if it fits in vram with room for 8k context.) lower bits require less ram, but there is a drop in reasoning and writing quality, though even the q2 was following instructions well.
 I get all mine from huggingface/thebloke.
+Not all models

-for ease of use and organization, consider keeping kobold and the model you chose inside Clipboard Conqueror/api.
-If koboldcpp.exe is placed here, Clipboard Commander will run it automatically and run with the settings in freeconfig.js
+for ease of use and organization, consider keeping kobold and the model you chose inside Clipboard Conqueror application.
+If koboldcpp.exe is placed here, Clipboard Commander will run it automatically.

 Finally run Clipboard Conqueror.